urbit/docs/reference/hoon-expressions/rune/lus.md

 ```
 This is the idomatic way to assign the alias `this` to the door.

-Gall app cores have a fixed number of arms, but sometimes you'd like to have more.
+Sometimes cores, such as Gall app cores, have a fixed number of arms, but you'd
-This is where virtual arms come in.
-We note that it is often better style to
+like to include more.
+This is where virtual arms may be of use.
+We note that it
-compose cores with `=>` or `=<` to add more arms to a Gall app, though.
+is often better style to compose cores with `=>` or `=<` to add more arms to a
+Gall app, though.
+This usage of `+*` is controversial and should be minimized.

 ```hoon
 |_  =bowl:gall